demisto/content-docs/docs/incidents/incident-fields.md

 `Warning: content update has encountered some conflicts`

-This occurs when a content update has an incident field with the same name as a custom incident field that already exists in Demisto.
+This occurs when a content update has an incident field with the same name as a custom incident field that already exists in Cortex XSOAR.

 **Solution**